Rutujas1709/Rutujas1709/README.md

 I'm Rutuja Sonawane,

-I am a highly motivated computer science graduate student with a strong passion for the ever-evolving world of technology.
-My academic background and practical experience have equipped me with a wide range of skills, including data analysis, machine learning, and web development.
-My goal is to apply my knowledge to solve real-world problems and continuously expand my understanding of the field.
+I am a highly motivated Computer Science graduate student at San Diego State University.
+My academic background and practical experience have equipped me with a wide range of skills, including Data Analysis, Machine Learning, Data Science and Software Engineering.

-I am pursuing my Master's in Computer Science at San Diego State University, where I have been focusing on areas like Algorithm Analysis and Design, Full-Stack Web Development, and Machine Learning and Data Science.
-I take pride in my academic achievements, maintaining a GPA of 3.90/4.

-In addition to my academic pursuits, I have gained valuable experience through internships and professional roles.
-I began my journey as a Technical Support Associate at Mphasis, where I refined my skills in SQL, Python, Tableau, and troubleshooting.
-I contributed to process optimization and provided data-driven insights.
+In addition to my academic pursuits, I have gained valuable experience through internships and professional roles, where I refined my skills in Data Analysis, Data Science and Data Engineering using tools and technologies, contributing to process optimization and providing data-driven insights.
+My commitment extends to ensure data accuracy and implementing quality checks during the analysis process.

-During my internship at Riverus Technology Solutions, I immersed myself in data engineering, using PySpark, SQL, and Azure Databricks to build robust data pipelines.
-I also ensured data accuracy and quality checks during data analysis.

-My internship with the Defence Research and Development Organisation (DRDO) allowed me to explore Natural Language Processing (NLP).
-I developed NLP models to enhance inference speed and provide valuable analytics.
-I also contributed to the development of machine learning pipelines for complex text-based captchas.

 Throughout my academic and professional journey, I've come to appreciate technology's transformative potential.
-I'm enthusiastic about contributing to innovative projects, collaborating with like-minded individuals, and using my skills to make a meaningful impact.
+I'm enthusiastic who remains loyal to the organizations I'm a part of.
+My inquisitiveness drives me to utilize my skills to make a meaningful impact and contribute to the growth of every company I engage with, and I embrace challenges that not only enhance my skills but also foster personal development.

 Apart from my academic pursuits, I enjoy playing badminton, listening to music, and watching movies.
 Badminton keeps me physically and mentally engaged, while music and movies provide relaxation and inspiration, adding balance to my life.